 Harm Reduction is a philosophy and set of strategies for working with those engaged in potentially harmful behaviors.
 This interactive session will explore the tenants of Harm Reduction, provide insight and practice into the theories of Harm Reduction and provide resources to services working in the spirit of Harm Reduction.

-LGB Cultural Competency
+LGB Cultural Humility

 Transgender Cultural Humility